SantiagoGuerra/tic-tac-toe/README.md

 ```

-2. You can either be X or O, your friend would be the one you don't choose by default (if you choose X your friend will be O).
-Players take turns putting their marks in empty squares.
+2. You can either be X or O; your friend will take the opposing sign by default (in other words, if you choose X, your friend will be O).
+Players take turns placing their marks in empty squares.

 ```
 Your turn